thunderclient/thunder-client-support/README.md

 ## VS Code Settings

 To see all the Thunder Client vscode settings
-1. Open vscode settings, then search for `Thunder Client`
+1. Open vscode settings View, then search for `Thunder Client`
 2. From Sidebar View -> Click `...` menu at the top, then click `Extension Settings`

 <a name="contribution"></a>